To learn about the digestive system. To begin to explore where nutrients come from, as well as their importance for particular tasks in the body.

 In this part of the lesson, students will learn about the digestive system in more detail.

 First, students should use their Digestive System student esheet to go to and read the KidsHealth's article Your Digestive System.
-They should click on the Digestive System diagram on the first page and explore the different parts of the system.
+They should go through the Digestive System slide show on the first page and explore the different parts of the system.

 Note: Depending on your students' ability, this article can be read online or printed out and read in class.
 Also, it is not necessary to click on the links within the text for this lesson.